 - Any student with a "documented" disability should request services and provide appropriate documentation of the disability at the beginning of the semester and no later than midterm in order to ensure academic success.
 The Accessibility Services Office has the right to deny a request for accommodations if the documentation does not identify a specific disability or if the documentation fails to verify the need for the requested services.
 See Documentation Guidelines.

-- The Manager of Accessibility Services will review the documentation of the disability provided by the student and respond to the student within 1 week of receipt of the appropriate documentation.
+- The Office of Accessibility Services will review the documentation of the disability provided by the student and respond to the student within 1 week of receipt of the appropriate documentation.

 The following questions will be answered during the consultation: